Facebook

 Poulan Pro PR48BT 2-Cycle Blower

-Get rid of all kinds of leaf messes with this amazing gas-powered backpack leaf blower.
-Running at 475 CFM and 200 MPH, this will get the job done quickly, efficiently, and properly.
+Eliminate all leaf messes with this amazing gas-powered backpack leaf blower.
+Running at 475 CFM and 200 MPH, this gets the job done quickly, efficiently, and properly.

 Thanks to the 48 cc two-cycle engine, this leaf blower can clear wet, damp, moist, heavy leaves, grass, and other garden debris.
 And all for a very fair price!